smore-inc/tinys3/README.md

             expires=t)
 ```

-tinys3 will try to guess the content type from the key, but you can override it:
+tinys3 will try to guess the content type from the key (using the mimetypes package),
+but you can override it

 ```python
 conn.upload('my_awesome_key.zip',f,bucket='sample_bucket',
             content_type='application/zip')
 ```

-Setting additional headers is also possible by passing a dict to the headers kwarg:
+Setting additional headers is also possible by passing a dict to the headers argument:

 ```python
 conn.upload('my_awesome_key.zip',f,bucket='sample_bucket',